Olla

 An olla is a ceramic jar, often unglazed, used for cooking stews or soups, for the storage of water or dry foods, or for other purposes like the irrigation of olive trees.
-Ollas have short wide necks and wider bellies, resembling beanpots or handis.
+Ollas have short wide necks and wider bellies, resembling beanpots or South Asian matki.

 History

 Antiquity

 The Latin word olla or aulla (also aula) meant a very similar type of pot in Ancient Roman pottery, used for cooking and storage as well as a funerary urn to hold the ashes from cremation of bodies.
 Later, in Celtic Gaul, the olla became a symbol of the god Sucellus, who reigned over agriculture.

 Spain

 In Spain, the popular dish olla podrida (literally “rotten pot”), cooked in an olla, dates back to the Middle Ages.

 Catalonia

 In certain areas of the Pyrenees in Catalonia a type of olla, known locally as tupí, is used as container for the preparation of tupí, a certain type of cheese.